-- 3.11 The Government's standard methodology for calculating local housing need suggests that, over the next ten years, around 385 new homes will be needed each year in the District.
-The Council's most recent Strategic Housing Market Assessment3 identified a range of between 331 and 361 homes per year, although this was based on a different methodology to that introduced by the Government. - 3.12 Rochford District sits within a wider South Essex economy and population that is growing and will continue to grow in the future.
+- 3.18 The Government's standard methodology for calculating local housing need suggests that, over the next ten years, around 385 new homes will be needed each year in the District.
+The Council's most recent Strategic Housing Market Assessment3 identified a range of between 331 and 361 homes per year, although this was based on a different methodology to that introduced by the Government. - 3.19 Rochford District sits within a wider South Essex economy and population that is growing and will continue to grow in the future.
 The Association of South Essex Local Authorities (ASELA) has been formed to provide place leadership and strategic direction for South Essex, encompassing the authority areas of Basildon, Brentwood, Castle Point, Rochford, Southend-on-Sea and Thurrock.
 Over the next 20 years, the Government's Standard Methodology for calculating housing need suggests that a minimum of 4,600 new homes will be needed each year across the area.
-Of these, a minimum of 8,000 new homes are likely to be required in Rochford over the next 20 years, of which capacity for around 3,200 homes is already identified. - 3.13 If these new homes are not delivered, this may jeopardise the ability for the Council to deliver both the South Essex Joint Strategic Plan and the Rochford District Local Plan and, more broadly, may constrain the ability for the Council to create and sustain thriving communities and a more prosperous economy.
-It would also put at risk the ability to regenerate areas of the urban core, including the redevelopment of brownfield land, the ability to deliver high quality housing in neighbourhood areas and the ability to support villages in the rural area through new housing.
-The lack of the right homes in the right places could increase commuting to and from neighbouring authorities, aggravate traffic congestion and impact on air quality.
+Of these, a minimum of 8,000 new homes are likely to be required in Rochford over the next 20 years, of which capacity for around 3,200 homes is already identified.